I was born in Batley, Yorkshire, in 1966. I grew up in Yorkshire and in Malawi, Central Africa.

 I studied law at Huddersfield Polytechnic, and then did my Solicitors Final Exams at the College of Law in London.
 I later completed a Master of Science degree in Criminal Justice Studies at Leicester University in 1998.

 I was first elected to Broxtowe Council in 1999 to represent the Stapleford North ward.
 Following boundary changes in 2003 I was re-elected for the Bramcote Ward, and became the chair of the Development Control committee.
 I was then re-elected in 2007 for Bramcote.
 I continued as chair of the Development Control committee until 2010 when I took over as leader of the council.
 In 2011 I was re-elected to represent Bramcote, but stood down as leader.
-Unfortunately in 2015 I lost my seat by 6 votes.
-I am now the Chair of the Broxtowe Liberal Democrats constituency party.
+Unfortunately in 2015 I lost my seat by 6 votes. but along with my colleagues Hannah Land and Ian Tyler we regained the seats in 2019 with a majority of over 400.

 Away from work I am a keen musician, playing the guitar and piano.
 I am a fan of most sports, especially football and motor racing, and during 2003 I qualified for my scuba divers licence.
-More recently I’ve taken up astronomy as a hobby.
+More recently I’ve taken up astronomy as a hobby and I am also a keen photographer.

 I’m married to Gill and we live with our two daughters, and a house full of animals in Bramcote.